-- 1. To appreciate and understand the need for a healthy and holistic environment

-- 2. To understand the interrelationship of different aspects of nature and culture

-- 3. To cultivate an ecocentric attitude

-- 4. To analyse social issues ecocritically
+- CO 1.
+Appreciate and understand the need for a healthy and holistic environment. - CO 2.
+Investigate the interrelationship of different aspects of nature and culture. - CO 3.
+Formulate an eco-centric attitude. - CO 4.
+Analyse social issues eco-critically.

-- 3. Number of hours: 4 hours per week

-- 4. Course Content:

 Unit I: Introduction and Early Ecocriticism